-Section ו Page number

-1. Introduction 7

-2. What is abuse?
-11

-3. What is a Low Level Concern?
-12

-4. Key safeguarding contacts 18

-5. Ensuring a safe environment for all children 22

-6. Responding to concerns about a child's welfare 29

-7. Child-on-child abuse, including sexual violence and harassment 38

-8. Safer recruitment and selection of staff 45

-9. What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the academy 47
+Section Page number 1.
+Introduction 7-11 2.
+What is abuse?
+11-12 3.
+Academy staff safeguarding roles and responsibilities 12-18 4.
+Key safeguarding contacts 18-22 5.
+Ensuring a safe environment for all children 22-29 6.
+Responding to concerns about a child's welfare 29-38 7.
+Child-on-child abuse, including sexual violence and harassment 38-44 8.
+Safer recruitment and selection of staff 45-47 9.
+What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the academy 47-50 Append lices 1.
+Example concerns form 51-52 2.
+Safeguarding flowchart 53 3.
+The seven golden rules to sharing information 54

-Appen dices

-1. Example concerns form 51

-2. Safeguarding flowchart 53

-3. The seven golden rules to sharing information 54